 There is no cure for IBD, but you can manage it by diet control and sometimes by medication:

-The most effective way to prevent IBD is to feed your dog a diet that is high in fiber and low residue.
+The most effective way to prevent IBD is to feed your dog a high fiber diet and that has low residue.

 The prognosis is generally good once a good diet or medication is implemented.
 If there is no positive change to diet modification or drugs, the prognosis is more guarded.

-Some dogs remain on medication for life, while in other cases you may gradually be able to decrease dosage.
+Some dogs remain on medication for life, while in other cases, you may gradually be able to decrease the dosage.